A (UK) Food and Travel Blog – Recipes, Baking, Travel and Lifestyle

 How to Set Up A Naked Wedding Cake

-Because they have such a natural, organic look to them I personally don’t think sugar flowers or fancy decorations work that well, and fresh fruit pops out so much more!
+Because they have such a natural, organic look to them I personally don’t think sugar flowers or fancy decorations work that well, and fresh fruit or real flowers pops out so much more!

 It’s All About the Baking